ActivistInvestor/AcMgdLib/README.md

-This library is primarily intended for use by skilled, moderately- experienced AutoCAD developers who are already somewhat familar with programming language and the out-of-the-box managed API.
+This library is primarily intended for use by skilled, moderately- experienced AutoCAD developers who are already somewhat familar with the programming language and the out-of-the-box managed API.

 It may not be suitable for inexperienced programmers who are mainly interested in learning to use the out-of-the-box managed